Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

 \section{Neural Network-based Network Intrusion Detection: Capabilities and Limitations}

-Due to the above-mentioned limitations of signature-based IDSs, NN-based detection has attracted significant research interest, with numerous models proposed over the past two decades.
-There also have been many survey papers on NN-based IDS technologies.
+Due to the above-mentioned limitations of signature-based NIDSs, NN-based detection has attracted significant research interest, with numerous models proposed over the past two decades.
+There also have been many survey papers on NN-based NIDS technologies.
 Here, we provide a brief overview organized by categories such as single-model approaches, ensemble methods, temporal sequential models, and explainable models.
+Table \ref{table:nn_nids_approaches} provides a general overview.